ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

 ```
 terminates because, if `n` is not 0, we have that `n-1 < n`,
 and `<` is well-founded on the natural numbers;
-in this example, the measure of the (only) argument is the argument itself.
+in this example, the measure of the argument is the argument itself.
 (A relation is well-founded when
 it has no infinite strictly decreasing sequence;
 note that, in the factorial example,